Latest Insights/Back to Generator

 Part 5: Documentation

-• Training records — document all employee training sessions
+• Training records — document all employee training sessions (these are part of the six-year retention requirement)

 Common HIPAA Mistakes Small Businesses Make